Painting Pottery With Low Vision

 Make sure items can’t be easily knocked over

-This may seem obvious, but when I attended a pottery camp when I was younger, it was difficult for me to see the unpainted pottery items on the table and I often came close to knocking items over just because they were difficult for me to see.
-For this reason, it’s important to make sure items are not too close to the edge of the table or in a place where they can be knocked over by someone washing a paintbrush or grabbing a bottle of paint
+This may seem obvious, but when I attended a pottery camp when I was younger, it was difficult for me to see the unpainted pottery items on the table and I often came close to knocking items over just because they were difficult to see.
+For this reason, it is important to make sure items are not too close to the edge of the table or in a place where they can be knocked over by someone washing a paintbrush or grabbing a bottle of paint.

 Other tips for painting pottery with low vision

-• For people with dexterity issues, wrapping a hair curler around a brush can make it easier to grasp
+• For those with dexterity issues, wrapping a hair curler around a brush can make it easier to grasp.

-• Since unpainted pottery can be difficult to see on a shelf, look up available pottery items at the studio online to read descriptions of different items
+• Since unpainted pottery can be difficult to see on a shelf, looking up available pottery items at the studio online to read descriptions beforehand is a helpful way to plan.